Adam-git655/RayTracer/README.md

 This is my implementation of a RayTracer in C++.

-Made by following the book **Ray Tracing in One Weekend** by Peter Shirley. https://raytracing.github.io/books/RayTracingInOneWeekend.html
+Made by following the book **Ray Tracing in One Weekend** by Peter Shirley.
+(Great Book) https://raytracing.github.io/books/RayTracingInOneWeekend.html

 ## Steps to build